Skip to main content

 ONNX runtime is opt-in

 OnnxPolicy (onnxruntime C++) is built only when onnxruntime is found at build time — the conda onnxruntime-cpp package, pinned in pixi.toml.
-Without it the controller falls back to PlaceholderPolicy (zeros) — useful for smoke-testing the FSM and the observation/reference plumbing without a real inference dependency.
+Without it the controller falls back to PlaceholderPolicy (zeros) — useful for smoke-testing controller switching and the observation/reference plumbing without a real inference dependency.
 The contract (PolicyMetadata → overlay) is identical either way.
 See Policy runner.

 humanoid_control/RemotePolicyController